deepflowio/deepflow/server/agent_config/README.md

 It is used to extract the real client IP field in the HTTP header, such as X-Forwarded-For, etc. Leave it empty to disable this feature.
+If multiple values are specified, the first match will be used.
+Fields rewritten by plugins have the highest priority.

 ##### X-Request-ID {#processors.request_log.tag_extraction.tracing_tag.x_request_id}